 Basic health insurance (KVG)

-From the time of your arrival in Switzerland, you will have three months to choose your health insurance provider.
+You have three months from time you arriv ein Switzerland to choose your health insurance provider.
 After this period has elapsed, the cantonal authorities will automatically choose an insurer for you.

-KVG covers the basic needs of the insured.
+KVG covers the basic needs of the insured person.

 It guarantees at least one in-patient stay in a shared room in the hospital of your place of residence.

-Dental expenses and alternative medicine are not covered by the basic insurance.
+Dental care and alternative medicine are not covered by basic health insurance.

 Basic insurance premiums are monitored by the government.
 However, please bear in mind that insurance premiums vary according to the risks and costs, which vary from one canton to another.
 For example, in Geneva, premiums are higher than in Valais.

-Sites such as www.comparis.ch make it easy to compare the offers of insurers.
+Sites such as www.comparis.ch make it easy to compare insurance offers.

-Generally speaking, you will not need to pay your bills yourself.
+Generally speaking, you do not need to pay your bills yourself.
 Your health insurance card is enough to guarantee you access to healthcare.
-Your insurer will pay the fees of health care providers (hospitals, doctors).
-However, you will incur part of the cost of care not covered by the basic insurance:
+Your insurer pays the fees of health care providers (hospitals, doctors).
+However, you incur part of the cost of care not covered by basic health insurance:

-The deductible, which represents 10% of the care bill, is always your responsibility
+The excess, which represents 10% of the care bill, is always paid by you

-You may choose an annual deductible ranging from CHF 300 to CHF 2,500.
-If you choose a deductible of CHF 2,500, for example, you will have to pay the first CHF 2,500 in the current year before the insurance company starts paying the invoices.
+You may choose an annual excess ranging from CHF 300 to CHF 2,500.
+If you choose a deductible of CHF 2,500, for example, you will have to pay the first CHF 2,500 in the current year before the insurance company starts paying healthcare bills.

 Supplementary insurance - VVG

 So-called supplementary insurance is private insurance.
-Insurers can therefore offer a range of services that will complement the basic insurance benefits (KVG).
-For example, they will reimburse alternative or natural medical services, dental expenses, hospital stays in double or single rooms, or the possibility of having treatment in the hospital of your choice in Switzerland.
+Insurers can therefore offer a range of services that complement the basic insurance benefits (KVG).
+For example, they reimburse alternative or natural medical services, dental care, hospital stays in double or single rooms, or the option of having treatment in the hospital of your choice in Switzerland.

 As this is a private contract, the insurer has the right to refuse an application.
 In addition, it is generally necessary to complete a detailed health questionnaire to sign up for supplementary health insurance.

-Finally, the termination terms vary from one contract to another.
-It is therefore vital to check the termination conditions carefully as they may be restrictive.
+Finally, the termes for termination vary from one contract to another.
+You must therefore check the termination conditions carefully as they may be restrictive.

 How to reduce insurance premiums

-- If you are in good health and do not go to the doctor often, choose a high deductible, for example CHF 2,500.
+- If you are in good health and do not go to the doctor often, choose a high excess, for example CHF 2,500.

 - From one year to the next, choose the cheapest health insurer (for basic insurance).

-- Choose a basic insurance model based on access to a family doctor, Telmed or a care network (HMO).
+- Choose a basic insurance model based on access to a family doctor, Telmed or a healthcare network (HMO).

 - Some insurers offer a discount if you pay your premiums all at once.